holt-rogers/missile_booster_code/README.md

 This section allows the user to enter constraints to stage size.
 This is useful since there is only a certain size that can practically be built in real life.

 - `Constrain Optimization`: A checkbox determining if the constraints are applied.
-- `Min size`: A values from 0-1 determing the smallest possible mass fraction.
+- `Min mass fraction`: A values from 0-1 determing the smallest possible mass fraction.
 Not that any value above $1/3$ will obviously result in an impossible optimization.
-- `Max size`: A values from 0-1 determing the largest possible mass fraction for a stage.
+- `Max mass fraction`: A values from 0-1 determing the largest possible mass fraction for a stage.
 Not that any value below $1/3$ will obviously result in an impossible optimization.

 ## Setup